realaravinth/realaravinth/content/blog/13-09-2021-math-second-systems-effect.md

 Now it can be argued that math has been very successful to a point where entire fields of studies have been born out of it.
 But very few subjects are as notorious as math is.
-An other case in favour of it's complexity is that the field is hundreds, if not thousands, of years old and the knowledge accumulated over such a long period will be inevitably complex.
-This is valid point but it doesn't make the learner's life any easier.
+Another case in favour of its complexity is that the field is hundreds, if not thousands, of years old and the knowledge accumulated over such a long period will be inevitably complex.
+This is valid point, but it doesn't make the learner's life any easier.

-In my opinion, a peek into the useful aspects of math every now and then should provide sufficient motivation to pursue its study.
+In my opinion, a peek into the useful aspects of math occasionally should provide sufficient motivation to pursue its study.
 Mindlessly reading specification after specification without ever understanding its intended purpose will only serve to demotivate the learner.